A topic from the subject of Literature Review in Chemistry.

 1. Wear appropriate safety gear: Put on safety goggles, gloves, and a lab coat before handling any chemicals.

-2. Prepare the setup: Fill a burette with NaOH solution and an Erlenmeyer flask with HCl solution.
+2. Prepare the setup: Fill a burette with NaOH solution and an Erlenmeyer flask with a known volume of HCl solution.
+Record the initial volume of HCl.

 3. Add indicator: Add a few drops of phenolphthalein indicator to the HCl solution.